 Coeds at Mid-Century

 In 1939, 700 women students attended a conference on women in the work force organized by the University's Alliance of Women Students (AWS).
 Presenters told the attendees that all but 30 of the 500 fields of business were now open to women.
 Students heard advice on publishing, advertising, teaching and government work.
-Female leaders already working in these fields explained medical opportunities, radio, and recreational jobs.
+Female leaders already working in these fields included medical opportunities, radio, and recreational jobs.
 However, not all UK women students were interested in a career after marriage.
 Dean of Women Sarah Blanding remarked to the Kentucky Kernel that “All they [the coeds] are really interested in is a career of marriage.”
 However, the conference on career opportunities for women was in itself a step forward.

 Nearly a decade later, another conference presented by the AWS concerning women college graduates and career paths was held at UK.
 In 1947, however, attendees were given a less hopeful message.
-As reported in the Lexington, Kentucky newspaper, the Lexington Herald, keynote speaker Myrtle Labbitt, women’s editor of a Detroit, Michigan, radio station, explained that “abnormally high salaries which prevailed during the war for professional women ‘simply do not exist today,’ she said, ‘and all jobs available to women contain a certain amount of drudgery.
+As reported in the Lexington Herald, keynote speaker Myrtle Labbitt, women’s editor of a Detroit, Michigan, radio station, explained that “abnormally high salaries which prevailed during the war for professional women ‘simply do not exist today,’ she said, ‘and all jobs available to women contain a certain amount of drudgery.
 This was not, however, a reason for dismay for college women.
 Instead, Labbitt warned the students that in order to land a high-paying and rewarding career, “you must work up to [it] or create [it] and this process involves varying amounts of common, everyday hard work, and often at low salaries.”
-While many women still aspired to careers and continued to hope to use their college degree to find a rewarding career, the path up the ladder became more difficult after the end of World War II and the deployment of men in the armed forces.
+While many women still aspired to careers and continued to hope to use their college degree to find a rewarding career, the path up the ladder became more difficult after the end of World War II and the end of deployment of men into the armed forces.